Divorce is probably as painful as death

 With this in mind, here I have compiled a list of different elements that may disturb your children after parental separation.

-Poor Performance at Work/School:
+Poor performance at work/school:

 The effects of parental separation equally disturbs a mature independent person, he or she also needs help to cope with this immensely difficult time.
-The feeling that your family is getting shattered is itself much hurting than any other thing in the world, because family is your first support system; and when you realize that your support system is going to be destroyed, you start feeling emotionally, mentally and physically so unstable and helpless!
+The feeling that your family is getting shattered is itself much hurting than any other thing in the world, because family is your first support system; and when you realize that your support system is being destroyed, you start feeling emotionally, mentally and physically so unstable and helpless!
 And at the end, you start developing withdrawal from everything & everyone.

-Loss of Interest in Social Activities
+Loss of interest in social activities:

 According to recent researches, divorce affects children socially, as well.
 Children whose family is going through a divorce may have a harder time relating to others, and they tend to avoid making social contacts.
-Sometimes children feel insecure and wonder if this is their fault behind everything, they even try to put all their efforts to make things good, but still when they see everything is falling apart in spite of all the efforts, they experience a great trauma which leads them to withdrawal from society and even from their close friends.
+Sometimes children feel insecure and wonder if this is their fault behind everything, they even try to put all their efforts to make things good, but still, when they see everything is falling apart in spite of all the efforts, they experience a great trauma which leads them to withdrawal from society and even from their close friends.

 Separation often leaves children feeling overwhelmed.
 They need an outlet for their emotions, like finding someone to talk to, someone who can listen and understand…

-Anger and Anxiety Disorders
+Anger and anxiety disorders;

-Children processing divorce may display anger at their family, friends, colleagues, and others in the circle.
+Children processing divorce may display anger at their family, friends, colleagues and others in the circle.
 While for many children this anger dissipates after several weeks, if it persists, they should really find someone to help and understand this behavior.

-Increase in Health Problems
+Increase in health problems:

-The process of divorce and its effects on children can be stressful.
+The process of divorce and its effects on children can be a stressful.
 Dealing with these issues can make them physically so weak.
 Children who experience divorce have a higher perceptibility to sickness, they face trouble in sleeping, take anti-depressants, and even suffer from heart problems.

-Loss of Faith in Marriage:
+Loss of faith in marriage:

 Research suggests that children who experience divorce are more likely to have disturb relationship, and also lose faith in marriages.
 They feel no interest and happiness in relationships and try avoiding to the limit.
 Even if they love someone, they develop many insecurities which lead them to stay single for their whole life.